 One of my favourite things to do when travelling is visit wineries and breweries to taste, sample and learn about my favourite alcoholic drinks.
-I imagine the excitement I feel doing this is similar to that felt by small children visiting toy factories (so, this is where the magic happens)!
+I imagine the excitement I feel doing this is similar to that felt by small children visiting toy or chocolate factories (‘so, this is where the magic happens!’).

 While sampling the various drinks is obviously my favourite part of this kind of experience, I also genuinely enjoy learning about what I’m tasting.
 From the ins and outs of the industry to how to tell if wine has ‘legs’, learning not only makes it feel more acceptable to be drinking before noon, you can actually find out some pretty interesting facts.